3 Terms + Capstone Project

 Master the key marketing metrics to evaluate marketing performance online and offline: select them, set objective, prioritize and differentiate short term/ long term measurements.

-Understand what Affiliate Marketing is about and how to use this technique to secure and optimise the ROI of your acquisition strategy.
+Understand what Affiliate Marketing is about and how to use this technique to secure and optimize the ROI of your acquisition strategy.

 Understand how to create a periodic dash board (periodicity, source, measure unity, mailing list, etc.) to track performance versus objectives